kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 This proposal wants to preserve this possibility but limit the use of it to the flat workloads exclusively.
 In other words, `PodGroup` objects with a non-nil parent reference must have a workload reference.

-Because this check cannot be verified today with the use of declarative validation, we will start with checking this using handwritten validation.
-When this feature gap is eventually addressed, however, we will migrate to the declarative validation.

 ### `CompositePodGroup` API